AlexPascu03/Hot-Diggity/README.md

 Room for improvement:
 - PayPal integration works but it's not the right way
-- General look of the website
+- General looks of the website

 To do:
 - Add to favourites feature